See below for some of the ESS Programs

 Communication disorders may be exhibited by an impairment in any one or combination of the following:

 Transition services are a coordinated set of activities for students with disabilities designed to improve academic and functional achievement and to facilitate the student’s transition to postsecondary life.
 Transition activities cover areas of Instruction/ Related Service, Community Experiences, Employment, Post school Adult Living, Functional Vocational Evaluation, and Daily Living Skills.
 These activities are geared towards the student’s postsecondary goals in the areas of training or education, employment, and independent living (if applicable).
 In the East Baton Rouge Parish School System, Transition services are addressed for students with disabilities who are 15 years of age or older.

 EBRPSS’ Transition Standards:

 To maximize postsecondary outcomes, the East Baton Rouge Parish Schools System ensures the following:

 Transition and Vocational Training Partners:

-The East Baton Rouge Parish School Board is accepting applications for membership on the newly created Special Educa...Read more
+The East Baton Rouge Parish School System (EBRPSS) is proud to announce the graduation schedule for the Class of 202...Read more